-Natural systems including predator - prey relationships are complex and evaluating predator impacts on native species may be difficult to say the least.
+Natural systems including predator - prey relationships are complex and evaluating predator impacts on native species may be difficult.
 Livestock injury and/or loss by predators are measurable with economic consequences and rarely tolerated by ranchers and managers.
-Loss of native species such as mule deer predation by mountain lions in West Texas may not be realized when in comparison to livestock but may have an economic impact on ranchers with possible lower lease returns and loss of trophy animals.
+Loss of wildlife species, such as mule deer preyed upon by mountain lions in West Texas, may not be recognized as readily as livestock losses.
+But predation on game species may have an economic impact on ranchers through reduced lease revenue or fewer trophy animals.

-Landowners, livestock and wildlife managers should recognize the goal of predator control should be to protect livestock and minimize losses of native wildlife due to predation, not necessarily maximizing the take of predators.
+Landowners and managers of livestock and wildlife should recognize that the goal of predator control should be to protect livestock and minimize losses of native wildlife due to predation, not necessarily maximizing the take of predators.

 Landowners and managers must evaluate the need for predator control on their property by assessing the abundance and diversity of predators present, the potential impacts by those predators on desired wildlife species and livestock, and the long-term habitat management goals of the property.
-For example, removing large predators from high deer density areas will only increase deer populations impacting plant diversity and cover, thus affecting the wildlife species dependant on those plants for food, shelter, and nesting cover.
+For example, removing large predators from high deer density areas will only increase deer populations impacting plant diversity and cover, thus affecting the wildlife species dependent on those plants for food, shelter, and nesting cover.

 It may be difficult for landowners new to an area or those not familiar with the needs of wildlife to evaluate the impacts of predators on the resident and migratory species on their property.
-The mere presence of some predatory species should prompt an immediate response from the landowner or manager.
+Wildlife species in Texas have thrived for thousands of years in the presence of native predators (coyotes, bobcats, hawks, etc.), and they possess mechanisms for dealing with annual losses to predators.
+However, our native wildlife species did not evolve with predators from other continents and often are unable to balance the losses to introduced (non-native) predators.
+The mere presence of non-native predatory species should prompt an immediate response from the landowner or manager.
 Feral cats, dogs, and hogs should be removed by whatever means from wildlife habitat and should not be tolerated by owners and managers.
 Imported red fire ants are another example of a species that should be controlled by every means available.